lukasmu/nextcloud-s3-to-disk-migration/README.md

 # Nextcloud S3 to local storage migration script :cloud: :floppy_disk:

-At the time of writing this script using S3 based primary storage in Nextcloud does not work very well.
+At the time of writing this script using S3 based primary storage in [Nextcloud](https://nextcloud.com/) does not work very well.
+Still you might have configured your Nextcloud to use S3 based primary storage as indicated [here](https://docs.nextcloud.com/server/17/admin_manual/configuration_files/primary_storage.html).
+But what if you want to switch to local primary storage?

 Officially it is not supported to change the primary storage in Nextcloud.
 However, it's very well possible and this unofficial script helps you in doing so.
-It will transfer files from *S3* based primary storage to a *local* primary storage.
+It will transfer files from **S3** based primary storage to a **local** primary storage.

 :warning: This script was written in a rather quick & dirty way.
 It may fail and lead to data loss.
-Use at your own risk!
+Use at your own risk! :warning:

 ## Links